Fic-1/Bankist-app/README.md

 Bankist app

-Project was created with help of a instructor: Jonas Schmedtmann https://www.udemy.com/course/the-complete-javascript-course/
+The project was created with the help of an instructor: Jonas Schmedtmann https://www.udemy.com/course/the-complete-javascript-course/